z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 Recently, in the Quake video game, a novel method of seeding the Newton-Raphson iteration for the inverse square root was invented.
 This fancy process is covered in detail in [Lomont 2003](http://www.lomont.org/Math/Papers/2003/InvSqrt.pdf) and the suggested magic number `0x5f375a86`, better than was used by the original Quake game, was implemented.

-Following this magic number seeding and traditional Newtwon-Raphson iterations, using the `sqrf()` function as appropriate, an accurate inverse square root is produced.
+Following this magic number seeding and traditional Newtwon-Raphson iterations, using the `sqrf()` function as appropriate, an accurate inverse square root `infsqrtf()` is produced.
 The square root `sqrtf()` is then obtained by multiplying the number by its inverse square root.

-Two N-R iterations produce 5 or 6 decimal digits of accuracy.
-Greater accuracy for this library has been obtained by increasing the Newton-Raphson iterations to 3 cycles at the expense of performance.
+Two N-R iterations produce 5 or 6 significant digits of accuracy.
+Greater accuracy, approaching 7 significant digits for this library, has been obtained by increasing the Newton-Raphson iterations to 3 cycles at the expense of performance.
 Also, as in the original Quake game, 1 N-R iteration produces a good enough answer for most applications, and is substantially faster.

 #### fabsf(), frexpf() and ldexpf()